Our First Factory

 The following year the brothers constructed a three story plant next to a railroad near the western outskirts of York City in south central Pennsylvania.
 They added two additional buildings over the next eight years.
 This comparatively large facility was the first "true" Pfaltzgraff stoneware factory.

-The photograph above shows factory employees standing in front of and sitting upon a boxcar with the factory visible behind them.
+The photograph to the left shows factory employees standing in front of and sitting upon a boxcar with the factory visible behind them.
 The gentleman standing in the boxcar door, on the right, is George W. Pfaltzgraff, son of George B. Pfaltzgraff.
 George W. would play a key role in the expansion of the company in the Twentieth Century.

 This first factory burned to the ground in 1906.
 The Pfaltzgraffs managed to salvage some bricks and girders and used these materials in the building of a new factory further west.
 The new "West York" facility still stands today.